Information to help you, your business and your community plan for severe weather.

-Your community might be in an area vulnerable to flooding so you might want to consider being involved to help prepare for and respond to flooding.
+Your community might be in an area susceptible to flooding so you might want to get involved in helping to prepare for and respond to possible flooding impacts.
 It is not just your home that may be affected - but also businesses, schools and community venues.
 Check out the latest on flooding information for your part of the UK:

 Snow and Ice

 Snow and ice often affects us over the winter months.
-Not only can it severely impact on travel plans - but it can also affect travel to your home and community buildings.
+Not only can it severely disrupt your travel plans - it can also affect access to your home and community buildings.
 Clearing snow and ice from the pavement outside your home or public areas can help prevent slips and falls.

 For some people, cold damp winter weather can have a big impact on their health.
 We have some simple steps you can take to help keep you and members of your community warm and healthy throughout the winter months.

 Elderly and less mobile members of your community can be particularly affected by snow and ice, so there are ways in which you can ensure they do not become isolated.

 Thunderstorms bring the risk of impacts to road, rail and air transport, as well as to properties and utilities from short-lived torrential rain, hail and lightning strikes.
 Lightning can cause power cuts and disrupt other utilities and services.
 Torrential rain and hail can lead to flooding and make driving difficult – with big differences in road conditions from one place to another.